-For Solar Water Heaters (SWH), the California Solar Initiative's (CSI) solar thermal calculator is the methodology used for estimating annual energy savings.
+For Solar Water Heaters (SWH), the California Solar Initiative's (CSI) solar thermal calculator is the methodology has previously been used for estimating annual energy savings.
 The CSI solar thermal calculator is an online calculation tool that provides an estimate of the energy displacement for SWH systems based upon performance of the SWH system, location, and system design.
-CSI solar thermal calculator inputs are outlined in

-CARB's Quantification Methodology for CSD.
+CSI solar thermal calculator and any other required inputs for quantification of this project type are specified in CARB's LIWP Multifamily Energy Efficiency and Renewables Program Quantification Methodology and supporting calculator tool applying to the SFY allocation funding the project.

-For Solar PV, the National Renewable Energy Laboratory's (NREL) PVWatts calculator is the methodology used to estimate electricity savings from LIWP solar PV installations.
-NREL's PVWatts Calculator is a web application that estimates the electricity production of a grid-connected roof or ground-mounted photovoltaic system based on inputs outlined in CARB's Quantification Methodology for CSD.
+For Solar PV, the National Renewable Energy Laboratory's (NREL) PVWatts calculator is the methodology that has previously been used to estimate electricity savings from LIWP solar PV installations.
+NREL's PVWatts Calculator is a web application that estimates the electricity production of a grid-connected roof or ground-mounted photovoltaic system.
+Required inputs for quantification of this project type are specified in CARB's LIWP Multi-family Energy Efficiency and Renewables Program Quantification Methodology and supporting calculator tool applying to the SFY allocation funding the project.